martinholecekmax/DeepSearch/README.md

 ### Initializing the DeepSearch class

 Then, you need to create an instance of the DeepSearch class.
-You can optionally pass the model name, the number of trees to the constructor, metric, and verbose parameters.
+You can optionally pass the model name, and the number of trees to the constructor, metric, and verbose parameters.
 The default values are as follows:

 ```python
 deepSearch = DeepSearch(model_name='VGG16', n_trees=100, metric='angular', verbose=True)